-This theme aims to develop a range of innovative models, methods, tools and practices for use in new or enhanced business processes, hardware components, and systems and software applications.
-The aim is to enable industry to customise and leverage these technology innovations into economically valuable products and services.
+Developing innovative models, methods, tools and practices for new or enhanced business processes, hardware components, systems and software applications is the focus of this Theme, particularly enabling industry to customise and turn these technologies into economically valuable products and services.

 Call for Expressions of Interest (EOI) for new SfTI Personalised Value Chain (PVC) spearhead research project

 SfTI welcomes applications from researchers interested in the PVC spearhead project: to enable the use of technology to better link NZ’s exporters with global consumers.